 Even in a scenario where one can store a different texture for each object, there is still the need to perform multiple texture context switches at every frame, which can become the bottleneck of the graphical application.
 Another challenge is the positioning of labels on objects with different geometries and sizes, making it necessary that the virtual labels are automatically positioned by the application in all cases.

-These problems (excessive spend of video memory, many texture contexts switches per frame, and positioning of labels on different surfaces) encourage the exploration of techniques for the real time display of labels in massive models.
-Once the visualization of massive models has itself a high computational cost, it is necessary a solution that does not worsen the performance and spend the least possible amount of memory.
+These problems (excessive use of video memory, many texture context switches per frame, and the positioning of labels on different surfaces) encourage the exploration of techniques for the real time display of labels in massive models.
+Since the visualization of massive models has itself a high computational cost, it is necessary to devise a solution that does not worsen the performance and spends the least possible amount of memory.

 This paper presents a technique for displaying virtual labels in massive models implemented entirely in the GPU.
-This technique does not cause significant performance loss regardless the number of objects that display labels and consumes little video memory with labels coded and stored in a buffer in the graphics hardware.
+This technique does not cause significant performance loss regardless of the number of objects that display labels and consumes little video memory with labels coded and stored in a buffer in the graphics hardware.
 The technique relies on a two-pass algorithm.
-The first pass performs the rendering of the scene and stores texture coordinates information in off-screen buffers.
+The first pass performs the rendering of the scene and stores texture coordinate information in off-screen buffers.
 The second pass uses the information from these buffers to map the labels on virtual objects, calculating the final color of each pixel of the screen individually by sampling a texture that contains all characters.

 This paper is organized as follows.
 Section 2 presents work related to the rendering of textures with textual information.
 Section 3 describes the technique developed in this work and Section 4 discusses how to position labels on some CAD objects.
 Section 5 shows the results and Section 6 concludes the paper.